Successful Women are Stylish

 I often hear from my Style Coaching clients that work in historically male dominated fields, like medicine, tech, law, and finance, that it can be challenging to find the right balance between being feminine, stylish and even colorful and looking intelligent, powerful and professional.

 They want to express their personal style and feel like themselves but they also want to be taken seriously by their colleagues.
 They want to genuinely feel like they can ‘have it all’ meaning both looking like a feminine woman and being respected professionally in the work place.

 So where do you land with your wardrobe when you want to own your femininity and look pulled together, but you also want to be successful and respected in your given field?

 Take a note from some of the world’s most powerful women and their style choices..

 1. Arianna Huffington, Editor-in-Chief, Huffington Post Media Group, AOL:

 Style Advice: Arianna loves the philosophy of ‘rinse, wash & repeat’.
 She’s not afraid of repurposing her clothes, despite being a highly visible person.
 She stated on Thrive Global, “It’s [repeating ‘go to’ outfits & basics] a great way to begin to close the style gap, affording women the same freedom (in the form of time and money and thought) that men have in putting together their outfits.
 That doesn’t mean we can’t still take the time to thoughtfully select an outfit for a certain occassion — it just means we no longer feel like we have to.
 So, women of the working world, unite!
 We have nothing to lose but our thoughtfully draped gold chains.
 And heels, and dresses, and the hours and hours of time and effort we spend getting ready.
-Think of what we could do with those hours — build businesses, spend time with our loved ones, sleep, change the world…”.
+Think of what we could do with those hours — from company formations in Hong Kong to growing your business, or maybe even changing the world…